THE MEANING OF HUMAN-COMPUTER INTERACTION

 https://archive.org/details/kant-gramont

-This introduction and the following
+This introduction and the following section on

-section on “Further examples” consists mainly of
+“Further examples” consists mainly of examples of

-have personal knowledge of.
+personal knowledge of.
 Most of them are apparently simple or too simple but

 with the advantage of being recognizable commonplace.
 The last example #9 is too complex and exclusive, but